 You can also open the Similarity Report from the Grade screen.

-Open the forum and navigate to the student’s post.
+Navigate to the forum and open the student’s post.

 At the bottom of the post, click the Similarity Score percentage next to the Turnitin Icon to open the Similarity Report.

 Turnitin will also generate Similarity Reports for file attachments in forums.
 The Similarity Score percentage and the Turnitin Icon will appear below the file name.
 Click the Similarity Score percentage to access the Similarity Report.

 Do not click the file attachment name - this will download the original file instead.

 A high or low Similarity Score is not a definitive measure of plagiarism.
 The SimCheck Similarity Report and score should be used as a guide in evaluating the originality of a student's work.
 Always review the Similarity Report and consider the matched sources before making a judgment.

 The Similarity Report displays the student’s submission on the left and a Sources Panel on the right.
 Matched text will be highlighted on the student’s submission.
 Clicking matched text will open the corresponding entry in the source panel.

 The Sources Panel offers two views.
 Use the dropdown arrow at the top of the sources panel to switch between them.

 Sources overview: displays a list of the top sources found in the document.
 Overlapping sources will not be displayed.